bixb922/freezefs/README.md

 ```
 Then you would have to compile and create the MicroPython image (for example, a .bin file) and write that to the microcontroller's flash.

-On the first boot, main.py, config.py will be copied to flash.
+On the first boot, ```main.py```, ```config.py``` will be copied to flash.
 The data folder will be created and it's content copied to flash.
 At /static and at /media, read only file systems with the files will be mounted.

-The import statements may be left in _boot.py.
+The import statements for deploying may be left in ```_boot.py```.
 Since now the root folder and the data folder have files, vfsfrozen.py will not modify those further.

+If all folders content is erased, the next boot will deploy the files again.
+This can be used as a "factory reset".

 ### freezeFS.py  --target